 As you can see by the pictures, this assessment works for a preschooler and a 3rd grader.
 I have tried to have my children draw a picture of them each year, starting at age 2.
 We file these in our educational portfolio.
 It was a TON of fun going back with my 3rd grader this year and looking at how she used to draw herself as a preschooler and how her drawing and writing has changed over the years.

 Reason #5 Kids Want to Share About Themselves

 Self Portraits are a great springboard to starting a conference with your child about their hopes and dreams for the year.
 Most children LOVE and WANT to talk about what is important to them.
-Using a self portrait to see where children are academically also gives you a glimpse into who they are as individuals.
+Using a self-portrait to see where children are academically also giving you a glimpse into who they are as individuals.